tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

   --full :                      Perform a full backup (full backup is the default behavior).
   --destination :               Specify the destination for storing backup files.
 Currently
                                 supports local and S3 storage.
+  --backup-clean-policy:        set the backup clean policy for backup CR, available policy: Delete, Retain, default is Retain
+  --min-retry-duration:         set the min duration between two retries, the format is like "5s","10m","1h","1h20m5s"
+  --max-retry-duration:         set the max duration between two retries, the format is like "5s","10m","1h","1h20m5s" --max-retry :                 set max times of retry for backup job
+  --force-delete-after-max-retries:
-  -y :                          Provide a positive response to all questions.
+                                set if the backup CR should be deleted after max retry, default is false -y :                          Provide a positive response to all questions.

   Configuration details for different destinations: